hms-dbmi/Hail-on-Google-Cloud/README.md

 2. Install Google Cloud SDK

 Google Cloud SDK is a set of tools that you can use to manage resources and applications hosted on Google Cloud Platform.
 It will be easier to launch and detete cluster though SDK. **Install the SDK cloud** for your specific OS.
 Follow all the steps described in https://cloud.google.com/sdk/docs/.
-You will need **to provide the name of your project and the region**.
+You will need **to provide the name of your project**.
 For Mac or Linux User, it will be fully integrated in your terminal.
 For Windows user, you will have to use a new command prompt terminal.

 3. Download the initialization script